Drive Afoot To Acquaint Informal Sector Workers About Minimum Wages - UrduPoint

 The Islamabad Capital Territory (ICT) administration will launch an awareness campaign for educating informal sector's skilled, semi-skilled, unskilled and juvenile workers about their fixed minimum daily wages

-Talking to APP on Tuesday, Deputy Commissioner ICT Hamza Shafqaat said the departments concerned lacked complete data of informal workers, employed in commercial establishment of the federal capital, which prompted the need to regularize informal employment sector.
+Talking to APP, Deputy Commissioner ICT Hamza Shafqaat said the departments concerned lacked complete data of informal workers, employed in commercial establishment of the federal capital, which prompted the need to regularize informal employment sector.

 He underlined the need to bring informal employment sector into Federal board of Revenue taxation system, besides registering them with the capital's labour departments.
 The move would simultaneously help build their complete database and ensure their rights protection, he added.